 Work collaboratively within a multidisciplinary team, using advanced clinical skills to manage a caseload of patients.

-Perform the assessment, diagnosis, initiation of delegated medical treatments, independent nursing interventions and evaluation of care.
+Assess, diagnose, initiate delegated medical treatments, perform independent nursing interventions and evaluate care.

 Designs patient education programs that include information required to make informed health care and treatment decisions.